 Capital One miles can be transferred to 22 Capital One transfer partners: four hotel programs and 18 airline loyalty programs.
 Even its no-annual-fee cards have access to all transfer partners, plus you can combine cash-back earnings with your miles to access transfer partners with additional cards.
 These cards earn Capital One miles:

-- Capital One Venture Rewards Credit Card: 75,000 Miles once you spend $4,000 on purchases within 3 months from account opening
+- Capital One Venture Rewards Credit Card: Earn up to $1,000 towards travel once you spend $4,000 on purchases within the first 3 months of account opening

-- Capital One Spark Miles for Business: Earn a one-time bonus of 50,000 miles - equal to $500 in travel - once you spend $4,500 on purchases within 3 months from account opening
+- Capital One Spark Miles for Business: 50,000 Miles once you spend $4,500 on purchases within 3 months from account opening

 - Capital One Spark Miles Select for Business: Earn a bonus of 50,000 miles once you spend $4,500 on purchases within the first 3 months from account opening.